VitalPro for Win32 User Guide

 · Percent population in age group

-Table rows and columns may be set however you want.
+· Table rows and columns may be set as needed, and rows can be sorted.

 • Only one row (or column) (not set to a variable)